dchaplinsky/LT2OpenCorpora/README.md

 LT2OpenCorpora
 ==============

-Python script to convert ukrainian morphological dictionary to OpenCorpora format.
+Python script to convert ukrainian morphological dictionary from LanguageTool project to OpenCorpora format.
 Script runs well under PyPy and also collects some stats/insights/anomalies in the input dictionary.
 Use at your own risk.